I’ve recently become aware that mysticism1 has a dark side to it.

 Once I looked into this question, I discovered even more problems with mysticism.

-The claims of mysticism are deceptive.
+Mysticism makes claims that appear to be deceptive.
 You’re told that you’ll realize Oneness, you’ll realize the nature of Ultimate Reality, you’ll realize nonduality, you’ll attain union with God, and so on.
-But there’s a much more down-to-earth explanation for mystical experiences.
+But there’s a more down-to-earth explanation for mystical experiences.
 You’re not really attaining union with God or realizing Ultimate Reality.
 All you’re really doing is regressing into early layers of your own mind.

-Chapter 1 of Freud’s essay Civilization and Its Discontents (original German title Das Unbehagen in der Kultur) explains how this works.
-Freud’s friend Romain Rolland routinely experienced a sense of timelessness and limitlessness he called the “oceanic feeling.”
+Chapter 1 of Freud’s essay Civilization and Its Discontents5 explains how this works.
+Freud’s friend Romain Rolland routinely experienced a sense of timelessness and limitlessness Freud dubbed the “oceanic” feeling.
 All that feeling really is, says Freud, is very early consciousness, which you can characterize as a sort of undifferentiated narcissistic bliss.
 All subsequent development — the sense of self, the acquisition of language, the development of abstract thought, and so on — takes place on top of this primitive layer.

 This idea that you’re attaining some sort of metaphysical oneness is therefore, according to this psychological view, a complete misconception.